pypa/setuptools/docs/userguide/package_discovery.rst

 alongside the project code) are automatically filtered in the case of *flat-layouts*:

-.. autodata:: setuptools.discovery.FlatLayoutPackageFinder.DEFAULT_EXCLUDE
+.. autoattribute:: setuptools.discovery.FlatLayoutPackageFinder.DEFAULT_EXCLUDE

-.. autodata:: setuptools.discovery.FlatLayoutModuleFinder.DEFAULT_EXCLUDE
+.. autoattribute:: setuptools.discovery.FlatLayoutModuleFinder.DEFAULT_EXCLUDE

 Also note that you can customise your project layout by explicitly setting :doc:`package_dir <userguide/declarative_config>`.